mrhunsaker/StudentDataGUI/README.md

 # StudentDataGUI

-Student Data Input GUI with wxPython and sqlite
+Student Data Input GUI designed in wxPython and sqlite

-To use this project, open the helpers.py file and replace the filler material with the appropriate information (names of students, tasks, etc.).
-Follow the formatting present in the file (separation of items by single quotes ' ' and commas).
+To use this package open 'helpers.py' and edit the names for the **students_all** variable, following the pattern of surrounding text with single quotes (' ') and separating entries with commas.

+This is designed to be used by Teachers for Students with Visual Impairments, and any Tasks, Domains, and Lessons can be edited as you desire.
+Just do not change any variable names without editing the 'main.py' file accordingly

+At present, all file paths reflect a Windows 11 environment.

 This program will create a StudentDatabase folder in your %USERPROFILE%/Documents folder for a sqlite database file and resulting data.